Khloe Kardashian Is "Standing By" Tristan Thompson as She Sends Cease and Desist to Paternity Accuser - E! Online

 Moreover, the source explains the Keeping Up With the Kardashians star and Boston Celtics player are still focused on expanding their family so they can have a "sibling for True."

-"They are hoping to give True a baby brother, comma but ultimately want a healthy baby," the insider shares.
+"They are hoping to give True a baby brother, but ultimately want a healthy baby," the insider shares.

 But as the pair continue to plan their future together, they're still reckoning with past allegations that Tristan fathered a child with Kimberly Alexander.